Credit Cards 101: Credit Card Basics

 If you don’t use your credit card for a certain period of time, your card issuer may close your account.
 A closed account could negatively impact your credit score, as it may lower your total available credit, which could then increase your credit utilization ratio.

 Additionally, even if you don’t use your card, it’s still a good idea to log into your account regularly to monitor it and ensure everything looks as it should.
-This could help prevent fraudulent charges going unnoticed.
+This could help prevent fraudulent charges from going unnoticed.

 2. What is a credit card limit?